noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.12.12.

-A figure showing the density of California sheephead around the four Northern Channel Islands from 2003 to 2016.
-Data source: PISCO; Figure credit: [R. Freedman/NOAA](https://channelislands.noaa.gov/contact/freedman.html).
+A figure showing the density of California sheephead (*Semicossyphys pulcher*) around the four Northern Channel Islands from 2003 to 2016.
+Monitoring data provided by the [PISCO kelp forest monitoring program](https://sanctuarysimon.org/dbtools/project-database/index.php?ID=100465).

 ### Details